Table of Contents

 Django’s key features include:

-Rapid Development: Built-in tools, such as ORM and an admin panel, speed up development.
+Rapid Development: Built-in tools, such as the ORM and admin panel, speed up development.

-Security: Protects against threats like SQL injection, XSS, and CSRF.
+Security: Protects against threats such as SQL injection, XSS, and CSRF.

-Scalability: Handles high-traffic sites efficiently (e.g., Instagram, Pinterest).
+Scalability: Efficiently handles high-traffic sites (e.g., Instagram, Pinterest).

-Built-in Admin Interface: Simplifies content management for developers and admins.
+Built-in Admin Interface: Simplifies content management for developers and administrators.

-Versatility: Supports diverse projects, from simple sites to complex applications.
+Versatility: Supports projects ranging from simple sites to complex applications.

-Reusable Code: Encourages modular, DRY Don’tt Repeat Yourself) design.
+Reusable Code: Encourages modular, DRY (Don’t Repeat Yourself) design.

 Rich Documentation: Comprehensive guides for all skill levels.